Hradec Králové: Geography

+Hradec Králové is located about 95 km east of Prague and forms an agglomeration with the city of Pardubice, which is located about 19 km south of Hradec Králové.
+It lies in the East Elbe Table, in the eastern part of the Polabí lowlands.
+The highest point is the hill Slatina at 281 m above sea level.
+The city is situated at the confluence of the Elbe and Orlice rivers.
+The municipal territory is rich in small fishponds.

+Climate

+Hradec Králové has a humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+The annual average temperature is 9.6 C, the hottest month in July is 19.8 C, and the coldest month is -0.6 C in January.
+The annual precipitation is 587.6 mm, of which July is the wettest with 85.4 mm, while February is the driest with only 29.0 mm.
+The extreme temperature throughout the year ranged from -28.4 C on 10 February 1956 to 38.0 C on 2 August 1934.

 History

 11th–16th centuries

 The first written mention of a castle named Hradec is in Chronica Boemorum written in 1119–1125, when the record of the castle is associated with the year 1091.
 The document from 1073 that mentioned Hradec is a forgery from the 12th century.
 The first written mention of the settlement of Hradec is from 1225 and it was already referred to as a city.
 In 1306, Hradec became a dowry town ruled by Bohemian queens.
 It was the residence of Elizabeth Richeza of Poland in 1308–1318 or Elizabeth of Pomerania in 1378–1393.
 In the 14th century, thanks to the presence of the queens, the city became a military and political center of a region with a high level of education and culture.

 Extensive fires in 1290, 1339 and 1407 accelerated the reconstruction of the city.
 In 1420, during the Hussite Wars, the city was conquered by the Hussites and became their military centre.
 In 1423, the Hussites completely destroyed the castle where the queens used to live.
 During the rule of King George of Poděbrady, the city experienced a new period of economic, political and cultural prosperity.

 The development ended in 1547, when Hradec Králové joined the campaign against Emperor Ferdinand I, and as a result many of its properties were confiscated and its privileges were taken away.
 The city did not recover economically until the end of the 16th century.
 At this time, the houses were rebuilt in the Renaissance style.